Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

   - You need robust and efficient request throttling for your Haskell web application.
   - You want to protect your service from abuse and DoS attacks.
-  - You require per-zone or per-user isolation of throttling policies.
+  - You require per-zone or per-user isolation of throttling policies with efficient lookups.
   - You value both convenience and the ability to customize behavior as needed.
+  - You need high-performance rate limiting that can scale to handle large numbers of concurrent requests and zones.

 ## License